Updated: Jun 4

 Put 2 1/4 cup almond flour with 1 tsp baking powder into a mixing bowl and whisk to combine.
 Then pour this gradually into the clementine mixture while the food processor is on low.

 Then I sprinkled in 1 cup coconut sugar.

-And last but not least I put in 1 tsp nutmeg.
+And last but not least, pour in 1 tsp nutmeg.